 - Low pay, poor terms and conditions and insufficient hours were key factors in PAs leaving.

-- Full survey results: Personal Assistant Survey - The Forgotten Workforce
+Read the full survey results Personal Assistant Survey - The Forgotten Workforce